 Tip #3 - Fixing Popped Nail or Screw Heads

 Nails or screw heads may pop out because of shrinking studs.
-Cut away any bunched drywall around the screw or nail head.
+Cut out any bunched drywall around the screw or nailhead.
 Screw or tap the head until it no longer protrudes from the ceiling.
 It will be slightly indented.
 Fill in the indentation with mud and smooth it with sandpaper or a damp sponge.

 Tip #4 - Fixing Small Holes in Drywall